faanskit/ha-checkwatt/README.md

 The integration also aims to balance the user needs for information with loads on CheckWatts servers why some data may not always be up-to date.

 Out-of-the box, this integration provides two sensors:
-- CheckWatt Daily Yield : Your estimated yield today
+- CheckWatt Daily Net Income : Your estimated net income today
-- CheckWatt Annual Yield : Your estimated annual yield
+- CheckWatt Annual Net Income : Your estimated annual net income
+- Battery State of Charge: Your batterys state of charge

-The Daily Yield sensor also have an attribute that provides information about tomorrows estimated yield.
+The Daily Net Income sensor also have an attribute that provides information about tomorrows estimated Net Income.

 ![checkwatt main](/images/ha_main.png)

 # Known Issues and Limitations
 1. The integration uses undocumented API's used by the EnergyInBalance portal.
 These can change at any time and render this integration useless without any prior notice.
 2. The monetary information from EnergyInBalance is always provisional and can change before you receive your invoice from CheckWatt.
-3. The annual yeild sensor includes today's and tomorrow's estimated yield.
+3. The annual yeild sensor includes today's and tomorrow's estimated net income.
 4. CheckWatt EnergyInBalance does not (always) provide Grid In/Out information.
 Why it is recommended to use other data sources for your Energy Panel.
 5. The FCR-D state and status is pulled from a logbook parameter within the API and is a very fragile piece of information.
 Use with care.
-6. The integration will update the Energy sensors once per minute, the Daily Yield sensor once every fifteenth minute and the Annual Yield around 2 am every morning.
-This to not put too much stress on the CheckWatt servers (the yield operation is slow resource heavy)
+6. The integration will update the Energy sensors once per minute, the Daily Net Income sensor once every fifteenth minute and the Annual Net Income around 2 am every morning.
+This to not put too much stress on the CheckWatt servers (the net income operation is slow resource heavy)

 # Installation
 ### HACS installation